Data Centers in Tennessee

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Tennessee provides significant, targeted tax incentives for data center operators and tenants.
-The state offers a sales tax exemption on the purchase of computer hardware, software, and other essential equipment for qualifying data center projects, which directly reduces capital expenditure.
+Tax Advantage For Data Centers: Tennessee offers powerful tax incentives for data center operators and tenants.
+The primary benefit is a sales and use tax exemption on the purchase of computer hardware, software, and other essential equipment used in a qualified data center.
+This program significantly reduces the upfront capital expenditure required for new builds or hardware refreshes.

 Natural Disaster Risk

-Tennessee has a high natural disaster risk profile, with a FEMA National Risk Index score of 79.70 as of September 2025.
-The risk is primarily driven by atmospheric and geological hazards rather than coastal threats.
+Tennessee has a High natural disaster risk profile, with a FEMA National Risk Index score of 79.7 as of September 2025.
+The risk is not uniform across the state and is driven by specific, well-understood hazards rather than broad coastal threats.